 Although the Federal Reserve was able to artificially bring CP rates down significantly since the shocking 615 basis point spread blowout (A2/P2 spread) of late 2008, they have apparently not been successful in preventing an overall contraction in the CP market.

-The Federal Reserve calculates and published the total amount of CP outstanding every week and as of the latest published period, commercial paper outstanding is contracting at nearly the fastest rate on record, registering a whopping 28.38% decline year-over-year.
+The Federal Reserve calculates and published the total amount of CP outstanding every week and as of the latest published period, commercial paper outstanding is continuing to contract on an annual basis, registering just a 15.19% decline year-over-year.

 It's important to note that at $1.167 trillion, total commercial paper outstanding is significantly lower than the level seen in the trough of the dot-com recession and.